metdxt/urd/docs/src/api/vm-step.md

 StackOverflow(usize)
 ```

 The call stack depth limit was reached.
 The default limit is **256 frames**.
-This indicates unbounded mutual recursion or a pathological `jump ... and return` cycle in the script.
+This indicates deeply nested `jump ... and return` calls or recursive `let` calls in the script.

 **Message:** `call stack overflow: maximum call depth ({0}) exceeded`